-Today, as the nation's largest university for women, TWU offers more than 100 majors leading to bachelor's degrees in 78 areas, master's degrees in 86 fields and doctorates in 42.
-The University is organized unto three major academic divisions: the undergraduate General Divisions, the Institute of Health Sciences and the Graduate School.
+Today, as the nation's largest university for women, TWU offers more than 100 majors leading to bachelor's, master's and doctoral degrees.
+The University is organized into three major academic divisions: the University General Divisions, the Institute of Health Sciences, and the Graduate School.